 - Spanish Steps – This is an over 200 years-old staircase named after the nearby Spanish Embassy to the Holy See.
 Enjoy time at your leisure to explore, shop, and sample some local food during lunch time.
 Please note that lunch is not included with this tour.

 After such an exciting and interesting day, you’ll enjoy a relaxing ride back to the pier.
-The above tour includes deluxe transportation, an English-speaking driver and a private, licensed guide for the whole tour that will escort and guide you around and inside all the major highlights of Rome and the Vatican city.
+The above tour includes deluxe transportation, an English-speaking driver and once in Rome by an official expertise guide for the whole part of the tour that will escort and guide you around and inside all the major highlights of Rome and the Vatican city.

 Guests must be able to walk over cobblestone surfaces and climb some steps.
 A strict dress code is enforced in the St. Peter’s Basilica.
 Short pants, tank tops, and revealing clothing are not acceptable.
 Ladies need to have their shoulders and knees covered.